marouankouissi/Sigmoid_function/README.md

 # Sigmoid_function
-The use of Segmoid function to model dataset.
+The use of Segmoid function to model dataset with Python